vunhatminh241191/SoulightRd/README.md

 * Version: 1.0

-### How do I get set up? ###
+### Before set up? ###

 * OS: Linux-based.
 No Window support.

-* Requirement: python-pip, virtualenv

-* Install python-pip: sudo apt-get install python-pip
+* Requirement: python-pip (sudo apt-get install python-pip for Linux or sudo easy_install pip for Mac), virtualenv (pip install virtualenv)

-* Configuration
+* Configuration: View folder soulightrd/config.
+There are common configuration for all stages and separate configuration for each stage (dev and prod).

 * Dependencies: View folder reqs.
 There are common dependencies and also dependencies for dev stage and prod stage

-* Database configuration
-C
-* How to run tests
-No documents

-* Deployment instructions

 ### Contribution guidelines ###